 - Up to 128 (128 to 255) devices that are Slaves (cannot initiate communication)

-NOTE: All Setra Systems' devices are rated at 1/4 load Master devices.
+All Setra Systems' electronics are rated at 1/4 load Master devices.
 However, if a data bus segment with Setra Systems' devices is inter-operating with one or more devices from another manufacturer that supports fewer devices on a data bus segment, then the devices that supports the fewest devices on the same data bus is the one that sets the limit for the maximum number of devices for that data bus segment.